microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 Duration: 30 minutes

 In this exercise you will install the Azure IoT Edge agent on your IoT device and then register the new device with your IoT Hub.

-Note that you can download Ubuntu IoT Edge pre-installed virtual machine images in the Azure Marketplace.
+>**Note**: You can download Ubuntu IoT Edge pre-installed virtual machine images in the Azure Marketplace.

 ### Task 1: Install IoT Edge